-What we are doing to achieve our goal
+What we are doing to achieve our target

 There was a noticeable improvement for premises between 2013 and 2014, when the electricity used in Sweden was replaced by renewable alternatives.
-In total, 71 percent of the electricity that the Group buys now comes from renewable sources, primarily hydroelectric power.
-Going forward the goal is to continue to roll out renewable electricity in foreign subsidiaries as well as reduce consumption in premises through LED and motion-activated lighting, among other measures.
+In total, 71 percent of the electricity that the Group buys comes from renewable sources, primarily hydroelectric power.
+But still the greatest impact comes from continuing to work with reducing air transports of products and business travel by air.